ksouders92/newsScraper/README.md

 # newsScraper
-Use MongoDB and Mongoose to scrape and save data from NYT website
+Use MongoDB and Mongoose to scrape and save data from "America's Finest News Source", The Onion.